raylutz/daffodil/README.md

 In many cases, one of the columns can be used as a unique key for locating records.
 If such a column exists, it can be adopted as the primary index of the table by specifying that column name as the `keyfield`.
 When this is done, then a kd (key dictionary) is built and maintained from data in that column.
+This is similar behavior to the Polars package and differs from Pandas, which has an index that sticks with each row.
+The row indexes do not stick in Pydf, and are always with respect to the frame.

 If keyfield is set, then that column must be a hashable type and must have unique values.
 Searches of row entries based on the keyfield will use dictionary lookups, which are highly optimized for speed by Python.

-Creating a key index does not remove that field from the data array, but creates an additional key dictionary, my_pydf.kd.
+Creating a key index does not remove that field from the data array, but creates an additional key dictionary, kd.

-When adopting a file that may have a keyfield, it will be best to follow the following steps:
+When adopting a file that may have a column that is tainted, it will be best to follow the following steps:
 1. Set keyfield='' to turn off the key indexing functionality.
 2. Read in the data, and it will not be limited by the keyfield definition.
 3. Use method .set_keyfield(keyfield) to set the keyfield and build the lookup dictionary.
 4. Check that they are all unique by comparing the number of keys vs. the number of records.
-5. remove, delete, or otherwise deal with records with duplicate keys so the keys are unique.
+5. if the lengths are different, remove, delete, or otherwise deal with records with duplicate keys so the keys are unique.
 6. And then use .set_keyfield(keyfield) again.

-Only one keyfield is supported, but it can be reset using the 'set_keyfield' method.
+Only one keyfield is supported.

 ## Column vs. Row Operations
 Pydf is a row-oriented package, rather than being column oriented, as are other popular packages, like Pandas, Polars, etc,